8 min read

 Shows are constantly adapting with technology, an incredible example of what is possible could be seen with a digital avatar work from the Royal Shakespeare Company.
 Working with Intel™ and leading performance capture company, The Imaginarium Studios they created a revolutionary production of Shakespeare’s The Tempest.

 Other projects include AR technology at the National Theatre: Enhancing experiences for hard-of-hearing patrons.
 National Theatre’s “Open Access Smart Capture” service: A transformational, augmented reality approach to assisting theatre goers with access needs.

 The National Theatre’s Open Access Smart Caption service takes captioning to the next level by harnessing the capabilities of augmented reality, integrated within the National Theatre’s speech following software and audio description service.
 Delivered on the latest Epson Smart Glasses, the solution enables the user to see captions for theatre performances in front of their eyes on the glasses, from any seat in the auditorium.

 Diversifying digitally has become a must due to the pandemic, with creative industries having to react rapidly.
 This could lead to a whole new audience that may not have naturally stepped foot in a theatre before.

-With adoption of technology and an understanding of customer behaviour through Ai, a better customer experience can be delivered from first engagement to departure, and nurture.
-The theatre industry is understandably steeped in tradition, however, our experiences all must adapt, to meet demand for a consumer who thrives on convenience.
+With the adoption of technology and an understanding of customer behaviour through Ai, a better customer experience can be delivered from first engagement to departure, and nurture.
+The theatre industry is understandably steeped in tradition, however, our experiences all must adapt, to meet the demand for a consumer who thrives on convenience.

 [Illustrations Copyright Blackpool Grand Theatre]